 ‘For instance, someone who designs in the advertising sphere for commercial clients may wish to pursue their personal art interests and submit a work for this prize,’ Cavallaro suggested.

 At 15.4 metres wide for the horizontal billboard and 12.4 metres high for the vertical, the artists will have to be creative.

 ‘It’s not like a studied presentation in a conventional gallery or museum.
 Instead, it’s very much a street experience that offers outstanding art in a bustling public space,’ he said.

 ‘It’s quite an extraordinary opportunity.
 As far as we know this is the only annual art award dedicated to billboard art in Australia.
 And so, it would carry an extra special significance to be the inaugural winner of the prize.’

 The Fivex Art Prize is presented by the Fivex Foundation, and sponsored by digital billboard company QMS Media.
-Entries close Monday 20 January 2020, 11pm AEDT.
-Winning artworks will be announced and exhibited in March 2020.
+Entries close Sunday 16 February 2020, 11pm AEDT.
+Winning artworks will be announced and exhibited from 30 March 2020.